Introduction goes here

 29

-Commitment to Estèbe Séguin Seguyn, for the harms and damages he suffered in his service in the king's processes, of the office of receiver of the toll of the town of Saint-Macaire Sancto Makario Bordeaux, and also the keepership of the king's victuals for the purveyance of the garrison of the castle of Saint-Macaire Sancto Makario Bordeaux from the day of the making of these presents and for a ten years period, provided he behave well and faithfully in this office, perceiving there 12d.st. by day as long as he is in this office.
+Appointment of Seguyn Estèbe Séguin , for the harms and damages he suffered in his service in the king's processes, as receiver of the toll of the town of Sanctus Makarius Saint-Macaire , and also the keepership of the king's victuals for the purveyance of the garrison of the Sanctus Makarius castle of Saint-Macaire from the day of the making of these presents and for a ten year period, provided he behave well and faithfully in this office, perceiving there 12 d.st. by day as long as he is in this office.
 2

 By C.